-Now that fall is upon us here in the Pacific Northwest, it is also the season for pests of all kinds to invade your home.
+Now that fall is upon us here in the Pacific Northwest, it is also the season for animals of all kinds to invade your home.
 Don’t be surprised to see an increase of spiders appearing in and around your residence, and be aware that rats are not far behind.
-While all pests are a nuisance, by and far the biggest threat to your home and family is a possible rat infestation.
+While all animals are a nuisance, by and far the biggest threat to your home and family is a possible rat infestation.

 Being Prepared for Rat Season